findabee2/findabee2/README.md

 # 👋 About Me

-I am an experienced Educator and Information Technology professional with a strong foundation in **Digital Transformation and Enterprise Resource Planning (ERP)**.
+I am an experienced Information Technology professional with a strong foundation in **Digital Transformation and Enterprise Resource Planning (ERP)**.
+And as a seasoned educator, I currently teach at the **Centre for IT** at **Wintec, Hamilton, New Zealand**, across the certificate, diploma, and degree levels in Applied Information Technology.
+I have more than 20 years experience as an educator.

 I have led and contributed to digital transformation initiatives—designing and implementing **integrated enterprise systems** that streamline operations, enhance decision-making, and drive business growth as well as selecting and implementing the **best of breed** solution that best matches the strategies of the organisation.

 My specialisation lies in **Enterprise Resource Planning (ERP)**, where I built and maintained enterprise applications across finance, supply chain, manufacturing, healthcare, and government sectors.
 I bring a unique blend of **technical depth, strategic business insight, and stakeholder focused governance** to every project I undertake.

-Currently, I teach at the **Centre for IT** at **Wintec, Hamilton, New Zealand**, across the certificate, diploma, and degree levels in Applied Information Technology.
-I have more than 20 years experience as an educator.

 I believe in the power of vision, the primacy of collaboration, and the effectiveness of technology to solve real-world challenges.